 Pet dental care is an investment.
 Because dental disease is so prevalent and pervasive, maintaining good oral hygiene for your pet is important.
 We offer prophylactic dental cleanings which include ultrasonic scaling (above and below the gumline), polishing, digital dental x-rays, and thorough dental evaluations.
 We are fully equipped and experienced at treating any dental pathology as well such as extractions, jaw fractures and some oral tumors.
 All of our dental work is performed under general anesthesia as this is the safest, most efficient and stress-free way of providing dental care for pets.
 Our fully registered and trained veterinarians and technicians use state of the art anesthetic and dental machines, as well as accurate electronic monitoring devices.
 Once your pet has a full dental cleaning, we can help you maintain their fresh breath and sparking smile by coaching you on tooth brushing at home, as well as some veterinary approved dental products that are designed and proven to slow the progression of plaque and tartar buildup.

 At Edmonton West Animal Hospital, our veterinarians are highly experienced in dental preventive care as well as treatment.
-We offer affordable wellness exams during which your vet will evaluate your pet’s dental health, and make any necessary recommendations for oral care.
-Our skilled veterinarians will provide you with a cost estimate as well, so that you can budget accordingly, and our pet dental costs are among the most affordable in the city!
+We offer wellness exams during which your vet will evaluate your pet’s dental health, and make any necessary recommendations for oral care.
+Our skilled veterinarians will provide you with a cost estimate as well, so that you can budget accordingly.
 Curious about our payment options?
 Check out our payment options link on our website!
 Our clinic is conveniently located in the west end of Edmonton, close to multiple transportation corridors, so we are handy to every part of the city.
 We are open 365 days with extended hours to serve you better in case your pet needs immediate emergency vet care.
 If you’re looking for pet dental care near you, don’t hesitate to give our friendly staff a call or text at (780) 488-0124.Download this Information

 Pet Health Dentistry Videos: